 - The incumbent has been successfully performing the new duties which initiated the request for an audit for a period of at least three months.

-It is possible that some jobs may grow in scope and responsibility, but not sufficiently enough to award the necessary additional points to elevate the job into another grade.
+It is possible that some jobs may grow in scope and responsibility, but not sufficiently enough to elevate the job into another grade.

 A job audit is not appropriate: